The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 ## Re-opener Perfect Alexander

-It is strongly recommended to pop potion at the very beginning of Perfect Alexander even if Technical Step / Devilment are not quite up yet (otherwise, you will lose some uptime of your second potion in Perfect Alexander before jails).
+It is strongly recommended to pop potion at the very beginning of Perfect Alexander even if Technical Step / Devilment are not quite up yet (otherwise, you will lose some uptime of your second potion in Perfect Alexander before Jails).
 If Technical Step / Devilment are up at the beginning of Perfect Alexander, you can do the following re-opener:

 * Re-opener (Technical Finish + Devilment)

-  * Technical Step → 4 Steps → (hard clip potion) → Technical Finish (Devilment) → Saber Dance → Standard Step → 2 Steps → Standard Finish (Flourish) → continue with normal Technical Finish gcd priority
+  * Technical Step → 4 Steps → (hard clip potion) → Technical Finish (Devilment) → Saber Dance → Standard Step → 2 Steps → Standard Finish (Flourish) → continue with normal Technical Finish GCD priority

 This opener gives you a lot of room to get off all of your procs even with the forced march / ordained stillness mechanics affecting your ability to perform GCDs.